 - Students must take the two semesters of field placement in consecutive semesters.
-Placement is offered in two sequences: fall and winter terms or winter and summer terms.
-Students are required to complete 200 hours of field placement each semester for a total of 400 hours of field placement; additional hour requirements must have prior approval by the faculty liaison or Field Director.
-Students are to be in their agency for 16 hours a week, typically on Tuesdays and Thursdays.
+Placement is offered in two sequences: Fall and Winter terms or Winter and Summer terms.
+Students are required to complete 200 hours of field placement each semester for a total of 400 hours of field placement (See page 7 regarding COVID-19 policy); additional hour requirements must have prior approval by the faculty liaison or Field Director.
+Students are to be in their agency for 16 hours a week.
 Students may negotiate their field schedule with the field instructor. - If a student misses 16 consecutive hours for valid reasons and the supervisor has been notified, arrangements must be made prior to the end of the semester to make up the time during hours agreed to by the supervisor.
 Students who need to absent from field for more than 16 hours in the term, may be required to withdraw from a field course and reapply for field placement at a later date. - Failure to be in placement without proper notification to the supervisor may be grounds for dismissal from field placement or a failing grade depending on the circumstance.
+Students who have had repeated absences from field may be terminated in their field

-- Students who have had repeated absences from field may be terminated in their field placements and given a grade of 'F' by their field liaison. - Per our agency agreements, students may not end their placements more than one week prior to the last official week of field placement.
+- placements and given a grade of 'F' by their faculty liaison. - Per our agency agreements, students may not end their placements more than one week prior to the last official week of field placement.
 This policy is to be upheld even if field hours have been met. - Students cannot begin placement prior to the start of the first semester of field placement.
 They may not continue to attend field placement between semesters, unless they are enrolled in the second semester of field placement and only with the permission of their Faculty Liaison and their Field Instructor.
-Students who need to complete the field hour requirements after the conclusion of the semester will need to have received a grade of In Progress (IP) or a grade of Incomplete.
+Students may not carry over more than 20 hours from the first semester of placement to the second semester and these hours must be approved by the field instructor and faculty liaison. - Students who need to complete the field hour requirements after the conclusion of the semester will need to have received a grade of In Progress (IP) or a grade of Incomplete.
 An Incomplete grade requires that the student has met all University and Field requirements for receiving an Incomplete and has contracted with their Faculty Liaison and their Field Instructor for the Faculty Liaison and Field Instructor's continued availability during that period.
 On the rare occasions when a grade of incomplete is awarded, the student must work directly with their Faculty Liaison to resolve the reason for the incomplete.
 All incompletes should be resolved as soon as possible and in accordance with University policy.